 How to use the exercise files for Adobe XD.

-- Creating UI elements
+- Creating new pages

 - Using Repeat Grid for easy prototyping of lists and recurring elements